LeN0UR/LeN0UR/README.md

 ## 👨‍💻 About Me

 I’m a DevOps Engineer focused on automation, cloud infrastructure, and building scalable, reliable systems.

 I enjoy solving complex problems, improving efficiency, and working with tools that bridge development and operations.

 My repositories showcase the projects I’m building as I deepen my expertise across Linux, networking, CI/CD, containers, and infrastructure as code.

-I’m currently developing cloud solutions using AWS, Docker, Kubernetes, and Terraform with a focus on fully automated environments.
+Currently developing cloud solutions using AWS, Docker, Kubernetes, and Terraform with a focus on fully automated environments.

 ---